Trump Campaign Manager Sees CNN Influence In Batman Video’s Removal

 “Sad to see an AT&T-owned company pull such a great video made by an every day American in good fun,” campaign manager Brad Parscale tweeted Wednesday.
 “AT&T now owns

-@CNN and is positioning themselves as a weapon of the left.”
 The tweet also included a photo of Trump’s tweet with the error message.

 It is indeed true that AT&T owns what used to be called Time Warner and is now Warner Media, and that CNN is part of that corporation as well.
-Trump has feuded with CNN throughout his presidency over the network’s coverage of him, and even sought to block AT&T’s acquisition of the company, although that merger ultimtely went through last year.
+Trump has feuded with CNN throughout his presidency over the network’s coverage of him and even sought to block AT&T’s acquisition of the company, although that merger ultimately went through last year.

-However, there’s no indication that CNN had anything to do with Warner Bros’ decision to make a copyright claim.
+However, there is no indication that CNN had anything to do with Warner Bros’ decision to make a copyright claim.
 Movie studios tend to zealously guard their intellectual property, especially when the copyrighted material is used in a high-profile manner.
-There’s no doubt that the video posted by Trump used part of The Dark Knight Rises score without permission, and that the president was likely not thinking about copyright considerations when he posted the message.
+It is most likely that the video posted by Trump used part of The Dark Knight Rises score without permission, and that the president was likely not thinking about copyright considerations when he posted the message.

 Sad to see an @ATT owned company pull such a great video made by an every day American in good fun.
 AT&T now owns @CNN and is positioning themselves as a weapon of the left. pic.twitter.com/jP9kM0Rx7p